Tool

 Instead of just asking people to just cosponsor, invite them to be on the planning committee for the event.
 People who actually have a hand in the planning of an event tend to be more invested.

-You also want to make sure that you have a diverse group of people from various religious and philosophical background involved.
-Without that, it’s just a Fast-a-Thon.
+You also want to make sure that you have a diverse group of people from religious, spiritual, and secular backgrounds i nvolved.
 Making sure there is diversity present should be one of your top priorities.
-An easy way to do this is to make a list of all the different religious and intentionally secular groups on campus and make sure that you reach out to each and every one of them.
+An easy way to do this is to make a list of all the different religious and intentionally secular groups you can engage and make sure that you reach out to each and every one of them.

 Donations